-The apparel industry is accused of wastage of clean water, emission of greenhouse gases and creation of environmental filth.
+The apparel industry is accused of wastage of clean water, emission of greenhouse gases, and creation of environmental filth.
 A company named, DGrade, had come up with an ultimate form of retrospection and solution to the above accusations.
-Based in Dubai, UAE, set up in 2010, the company founder and CEO Kris Barber and his team has been achieving remarkable heights of being an eco-friendly organization.
+Based in Dubai, UAE, set up in 2010, the company founder and CEO Kris Barber and his team have been achieving remarkable heights in being an eco-friendly organization.

-Kris has over 30 years of experience in the field of clothing manufacture.
+Kris has over 30 years of experience in the field of clothing manufacturing.
 He initially started by setting up a company in the UK.
-He was actively involved in recycling at that stage and had set up supply chains with China, India and Pakistan to make fabric.
+He was actively involved in recycling at that stage and had set up supply chains with China, India, and Pakistan to make fabric.
 In 2010, he moved to Dubai.
-10 million water bottles are produced every day in the UAE but a very small percentage of it recycled; also due to the rampant improper disposal problem, 50% of camel deaths are due to the ingestion of plastic.
+10 million water bottles are produced every day in the UAE but a very small percentage of them is recycled; also due to the rampant improper disposal problem, 50% of camel deaths are due to the ingestion of plastic.
 Thus, sensing the need for a green initiative in UAE, Kris launched DGrade.

 Thus, DGragde had come up with a convenient method to turn waste into something useful and also create a positive environmental impact.
 They use waste PET1 plastic bottles (the ones mainly used for bottling drinking water) with the cap and label intact to create yarn and thus make apparel and accessories out of it.
 DGrade recycles bottles collected through Simply Bottles (a DGrade initiative of plastic waste collection) into Greenspun® yarn for textile production.

-DGrade has been honoured with a number of awards:
+DGrade has been honored with a number of awards: